holepunchto/bare/README.md

 ### Suspension

 Bare provides a mechanism for implementing process suspension, which is needed for platforms with strict application lifecycle constraints, such as mobile platforms.
-When suspended, a `suspend` event will be emitted on the `Bare` namespace.
+When suspended, using either `bare_suspend()` from C or `Bare.suspend()` from JavaScript, a `suspend` event will be emitted on the `Bare` namespace.
 Then, when the loop has no work left and would otherwise exit, an `idle` event will be emitted and the loop blocked, keeping it from exiting.
-When the process is later resumed, a `resume` event will be emitted and the loop unblocked, allowing it to exit when no work is left.
+When the process is later resumed, using either `bare_resume()` from C or `Bare.resume()` from JavaScript, a `resume` event will be emitted and the loop unblocked, allowing it to exit when no work is left.

-The suspension API is available through `bare_suspend()` and `bare_resume()` from C and `Bare.suspend()` and `Bare.resume()` from JavaScript.
+While suspended, the loop may also be woken up for limited periods of time to perform work, using either `bare_wakeup()` from C or `Bare.wakeup()` from JavaScript, which will emit a `wakeup` event.
+Each wakeup has an associated deadline after which the loop will be stopped and the process suspended again, emitting another `idle` event.

 ## Building